-Bosa, Sardinia, is known as one of the most beautiful villages in Italy – and for a good reason.
+Bosa is known as one of the most beautiful villages in Italy – and for a good reason.
 This town of no more than 8500 people is colorful; it is on the hills, yet right by the sea.
 A placid river flows through it and there even is a hilltop castle.
 In case you are wondering, let me be clear: it would really be a pity not to visit Bosa during your trip to Sardinia.
+So, when putting together your Sardinia itinerary, make sure to include it!

 Bosa was first founded during Phoenician times and prospered during the time of the Roman Empire.
 During the Middle Ages it was repeatedly invaded by Arab pirates; but in the 12th century the Malaspina Family built a protective castle that proved vital to defend the town.